platformio/platformio-docs/platforms/sifive.rst

     * - :ref:`framework_freedom-e-sdk`
       - Open Source Software for Developing on the SiFive Freedom E Platform

+    * - :ref:`framework_freertos`
+      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms

     * - :ref:`framework_zephyr`
       - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind.